Khadija162/Project_submission162/README.md

 # 🧠 Job Post Duplicate Detection with Vector Search

 This project identifies duplicate job postings using text embeddings and FAISS vector search.
-It uses sentence-transformers to compute embeddings and FastAPI to expose a REST API.
+It uses sentence-transformers to compute embeddings.

 ## 📦 Project Structure
 ```